 4. Results

-This chapter includes the results obtained by the data analysis gathered via Qualitrics in SPSS.
+This chapter includes the results obtained by the data analysis gathered via Qualtrics in SPSS.
 As a first step, a manipulation check was conducted through an ANOVA to ensure that the treatment was effective.
 As a second step, all the control variables were checked to see if there was any significant effect in the three conditions.
 This was examined through an ANOVA and specifically a test of between-subjects effects.
-As a final step, there were the analyses of the hypothesis.
+As a final step, there were the analyses of the hypotheses.
 An analysis was conducted for every potential relationship stated in the hypotheses.
 The analyses conducted included a one-way ANOVA, a two-way ANOVA, bivariate regression analyses, and multiple regression analysis.

 4.1 Manipulation Check